 Step 5: Make sure customers can pay you

-To make sure that customers can pay you, you need to set up a payment gateway.
-A payment gateway lets you accept payments securely.
-Shopify offers its own payment gateway (Shopify Payments), and supports a variety of third-party payment gateways for Shopify POS.
+To make sure that customers can pay you, you need to set up a payment provider.
+A payment provider lets you accept payments securely.
+Shopify offers its own payment provider (Shopify Payments), and supports a variety of third-party payment providers for Shopify POS.

-When you choose to use Shopify Payments, you can avoid paying additional transaction fees and you can view your payouts right from your Shopify admin.
+When you choose to use Shopify Payments, you avoid paying additional transaction fees, and you can view your payouts right from your Shopify admin.

 Get to know the various transaction types using your Shopify POS app.

 Step 6: Order and set up your POS hardware